Ford C-MAX review

 The C-MAX can also be ordered with a clever rear bench that splits 40/20/40, which allows you to fold the centre seat and slide the outer seats backwards and inwards to create a more spacious 2+2 layout.

 The downsides are that, in three-seat mode, shoulder room is tight in the middle, and although the seats tumble easily, they’re very heavy when you need to remove them.
-It’s also worth noting that no C-MAX comes with a spare wheel as standard.
-Opting for a spacesaver wheel will set you back an extra £95 (and means you do without the tyre repair kit).
+It’s also worth noting that as of 2015, every new C-MAX comes with a space saver spare wheel.

 Other notable options are the manufacturer’s Active Park Assist, which automatically parallel parks the car, and a Family Pack, which comes with a powered tailgate and rear sunblinds.
 The elevated driving position means visibility is excellent, while reach and rake steering makes getting comfy behind the wheel very easy.

 With its range of efficient engines, running a C-MAX should prove fairly painless.
-The most efficient C-MAX in the range is the 1.6 TDCi diesel as it has an official fuel consumption figure of 62.8mpg and CO2 emissions of 117g/km, making it free to tax for the first year of ownership.
+The most efficient C-MAX in the range is the 118bhp 1.5 TDCi diesel as it has an official fuel consumption figure of 67mpg and CO2 emissions of 110g/km, making it free to tax for the first year of ownership, and £20 every year thereafter.

-It also falls into insurance group 16, which means premiums should be fairly average for the class.
-The tiny 1.0 EcoBoost model returns 55.4mpg and emits 117g/km of CO2, no matter which power output you go for, while the 1.6 EcoBoost manages average mpg of 45.6mpg and 144g/km of CO2.
+The tiny 1.0 EcoBoost model returns 55.4mpg and emits 117g/km of CO2, no matter which power output you go for, while the basic 1.6 petrol (only available on the Zetec trim) will do 44mpg and emit 149g/km.

 Standard equipment levels are good, so it’s worth steering clear of the options list.
 It’s long and packed full of desirable kit, but opting for some of it will quickly push the price of your C-MAX sky high.
 Every C-MAX comes with a three-year, 60,000-mile warranty.